The Arena

 npx kcp-agent mcp

-Nine narrated demos ship in the repo — node examples/demos.js — all offline, no mocks,
+Twenty-one narrated demos ship in the repo — node examples/demos.js — all offline, no mocks,

 all asserted in CI.
 Native binaries for Linux/macOS/Windows on the